-At Sea Island the G8 had made specific pledge on training and contributions.
-The U.S. believed it was fulfilling its commitments and sought to get G8 partners to help in the cause.
+At Sea Island the G8 had made specific pledge on peace support training and contributions.
+The U.S. believed it was fulfilling the ambitious commitments made there.
+It sought to get G8 partners to help more in the cause.

 Corruption